naveenprincepanakkal/GitHub/README.md

 - Adding build flavors
 - Configuring proguard for production build
 - Create and move dependency library version from gradle.kts to libs.versions file
+- Need to handle various screen sizes for tablet and horizontal screen orientations

 ## Contact